Geeni Security Cameras Review 2023

 Or you could just try Geeni.

 That was corny, but you get the idea.
-It’s not often that home security cameras and equipment are both affordable and good at the same time — that’s a bit of a unicorn in this industry — but Geeni claims to be.
+I’ve been testing security cameras for over a decade, and in all those years, I haven’t seen many cameras that are both affordable and high-quality.
+That’s a bit of a unicorn in this industry – but Geeni claims to be just that.
 Even though it seems too good to be true, I was interested to test some of the company’s most popular products.

 Will these cameras be everything you wished for, or will you wish you’d gone with someone else?
 I’ll break everything down for you, but let’s first look at some pros and cons that jumped out.